Drowsy Driving Prevention Week is September 1-9

 “People may not think driving when they’re tired is dangerous, but driving drowsy kills,” said Coconut Creek Chief Butch Arenal, President of the Florida Police Chiefs Association.
 “Florida’s police chiefs and police departments welcome any efforts to educate our drivers about staying alert and staying safe.”

-DHSMV reminds drivers to be fully engaged when operating a motor vehicle.
-In addition to educating the public about the effects of drowsy driving, DHSMV reminds commercial motor vehicle (CMV) drivers that federal and state law requires that all CMV drivers adhere to hours-of-service regulations that put limits on when and how long they may drive.
+FLHSMV reminds drivers to be fully engaged when operating a motor vehicle.
+In addition to educating the public about the effects of drowsy driving, FLHSMV reminds commercial motor vehicle (CMV) drivers that federal and state law requires that all CMV drivers adhere to hours-of-service regulations that put limits on when and how long they may drive.

 “Drowsy driving isn’t safe for anyone on the road—whether you drive a commercial vehicle or your own car, it’s important to know the signs of fatigue and pay attention to them,” said Ken Armstrong, President and CEO of the Florida Trucking Association.
 “No load is worth a life, and safety is the number one priority for commercial drivers.
 Be alert, stay awake, and rest regularly and anytime you need to.”

-As Florida families travel this Labor Day weekend, DHSMV offers additional safety tips for all motorists to prevent drowsy driving:
+As Florida families travel this Labor Day weekend, FLHSMV offers additional safety tips for all motorists to prevent drowsy driving:

 - Avoid driving at times when you would normally be asleep.